-Best Five Places For Delicious Mexican Food In Seattle
+Best 5 Places for Delicious Mexican Food in Seattle

 Karla Souza once said that “Mexican food is one of the best culinary experiences that people can have.”
 However, for Seattle folks, the general assumption is that it doesn’t have good Mexican food.
 So, we frequently get the question regarding what are the best Mexican restaurants to eat in Seattle.